 2. Save more

-The secret to success is to force yourself into it.
-And the easiest way to force yourself to save is to set up a recurring (e.g., monthly) automatic transfer from your checking to your savings account.
+One way to achieve success with this resolution is to force yourself into it by setting up a recurring (e.g., monthly) automatic transfer from your checking to your savings account.

 3. Get your tax materials in order

-Gathering what you need to file with the IRS shouldn’t be a huge hassle.
+Gathering what you need to file with the IRS in the coming tax season doesn’t have tobe a huge hassle.

 4. Make donations to causes you care about